Water kefir is a pleasantly fizzy and sweet drink, that is very soda-pop-like. Here is everything you need to know to make water kefir at home.

 - Category: Beverage

 - Cuisine: Probiotic

-- Store the finished water kefir in the the fridge.
+- Store finished water kefir in the fridge and consume within 4 weeks.

-- Water kefir will continue to build up carbonation for at least a few weeks.
-Store it in plastic pop bottles, or swing-top bottles that can handle the build up of carbonation.
+- Water kefir will continue to build up carbonation, even in the fridge.
+Store it in plastic pop bottles, or swing-top bottles that can handle the buildup of carbonation.

 Keywords: probiotic, simple, soda pop, summer, spring, vegan, gluten free, dairy free, caffeine free